 - An expiration time set by the 5G system which limits the lifetime of the Cookie (i.e. prevents permanent reuse).

-Editor's note: The exact content of the Context Cookie is FFS.
+Editor's note: The exact content of the Context Cookie is FFS and depends on the specific scenario in which the Context Cookie is used.

-The Cookie contains a representation of the UE context sufficient so that the network does not to have to maintain a copy of the context.
+The Context Cookie contains a representation of the UE context sufficient so that the network does not to have to maintain a full copy of the UE context.

-Editor's note: It is FFS how the cookie size can be minimized and/or optimized for different usage scenarios, e.g. transmission of single PDUs versus PDU bursts).
+Editor's note: It is FFS how the cookie size can be minimized and/or optimized for different usage scenarios, e.g. transmission of single PDUs versus PDU bursts.

 Editor's note: It is FFS whether it is possible to avoid maintaining any UE specific context information in the AN and CN.

-With this solution, the UE can transition from idle to connected for small data transfers (e.g. a single PDU) without requiring any MM/SM signaling, and without requiring the network to maintain a context for the UE.
-The UE uses the Context Cookie at the first time it transitions to connected state.
+With this solution, the UE can perform small data transfers (e.g. a single PDU) without requiring the UE to transition to connected mode and without any MM/SM signaling, and without requiring the network to maintain a full context for the UE.
+The UE can also use the Context Cookie to transition from idle to connected without requiring the network to maintain a full context for the UE.
+In such case, the UE uses the Context Cookie at the first time it transitions to connected state.

-Editor's note: It is FFS whether the UE needs to transition to connected state when it has a single or a small number of PDUs to transmit and whether the cookie needs to be renewed in that case.

 It has to be noted that, in order to ensure correct behavior of this solution, the Context Cookie needs to be secure.

 Editor's note: The security aspects of this solution need to be studied by SA3.
 However, security requirements for the solution are described here.